Hand and Wrist Injuries

 Helping you receive the benefits to which you are entitled for your workplace injury

 Workers can injure their hands and wrists in many different ways while on the job, including the following:

 - Fractures – Broken bones in the hand or wrist can occur due to falls, work-related motor vehicle accidents, and twisting or lifting injuries.

 - Sprain and strains – Stretching, tearing, or other damage to the ligaments, muscles, or tendons in the hand or wrist can result from gripping, lowering or lifting objects, or from direct trauma to the arm.

 - Amputations – Amputation of one or more fingers or the entire hand may be required due to accidents involving power tools, manufacturing equipment, agricultural machinery and other devices.

 Attorney Walter Hundley understands the laws of workers’ compensation in South Carolina and will always fight for the full benefits to which you are entitled under the law.
-Call for a free consultation at 843-723-1995 or 866-723-1995.
+If you are looking for a Charleston injury lawyer, Call for a free consultation at 843-723-1995 or 866-723-1995.
 Our address is 1517 Sam Rittenberg Blvd, Charleston, SC 29407